Updated: February 11, 2020

 Repeal Requirement of Suspension of Driver’s License for Unsatisfied Judgements or Nonpayment of Fines and Costs

-The Virginia Goodwill Network is concerned that the loss of a driver’s license has a significant impact on the ability of workers to get to work, especially those who have other barriers to employment.
-We view a punishment that jeopardizes access to work as counterproductive to the success of the worker and to the payment of fines and judgements.
+The Virginia Goodwill Network is concerned the loss of a driver’s license has a significant impact on the ability of workers to get to work, especially those who have other barriers to employment.
+We view a punishment that jeopardizes access to work as counterproductive to the success of the worker and to the payment of nes and judgements.